-- · Concept: Importance of reading and studying: reading for enjoyment and reading with understanding - Skills to develop memory: ability to recall
+- Concept: Importance of reading and studying: reading for enjoyment and reading with understanding - Skills to develop memory: ability to recall

-Reading and studying Core knowledge / Key messages Activity / Key skills Pages 38 - 49 Lesson 4.1 Reading takes us places Reading should not be something you just do in school.
+Reading and studying Core knowledge / Key Activity / Key skills Pages 38 - 49 Lesson 4.1 Reading takes us places Reading should not be something you just do in school.
 It can be an everyday part of your life and something you choose to do throughout your life.
 It allows you to experience many different worlds in your imagination and can help make you a calmer, happier, better-informed person.
 Consider how reading has changed over generations.
 Key skill: How did this happen?
 What will happen next?
 Identify messages conveyed with few words - road signs, warning signs, cell phone texts, etc. Identify contexts where it is important to be able to read; discuss what would happen in these contexts if they could not read.
 Role play one of the above situations.
 Key skill: Test your idea - change your mind Discuss the benefits of reading and starting a book club.
-Key skill: Make a choice and decide Reading takes us places If you was a series of the control of the (30m) assessment mark.
+Key skill: Make a choice and decide Reading takes as places What are well with the control of the con (30m) assessment mark.
 Mark allocation 4.
 List the situations when in new, following a recipe to 5.
 Discuss what would happy t is important for you to know how to read.
-For bake a cake or checking the dosage on the poen if you could not read in these situations.
+For bake a cake or checking the dosage on the pen if you could not read in these situations.
 If prepare a role play showing what would ha for example, when you are trying something package of medicine.
-(4) Info Page C Reading Club Makumbi, and two of her no he Ugandan novelist, Jennifer Nansubuga ovels.
-Also included is a list of ten novels rs, that would make for interesting reading Reading club: Young AirCoan Riction When the first the Lesson 4.2 Understanding the code Reading starts with working out the code: the alphabet.
+(4) Info Page C Reading Club Makumbi, and two of her no the Ugandan novelist, Jennifer Nansubuga ovels.
+Also included is a list of ten novels rs, that would make for interesting reading Reading club: Young African Fickion William and Committee Committe Lesson 4.2 Understanding the code Reading starts with working out the code: the alphabet.
 The brain is good at working out codes.
 There are techniques that can help reading and there are barriers that can get in the way of reading.
 Read about the alphabet as a code.
 Find out that they can read a text with muddled letters as long as the first and last letters of the words are in the correct place.
 Read about Braille as a code.
 Read about the techniques of skimming and scanning.
 Practise skimming and scanning.
 Find out about barriers to reading.
-Key skill: Test your idea - change your mind Indexestanding the code Indexestanding the co
+Key skill: Test your idea - change your mind Index=fanding the code Index of the code